wootguy/Glitch-Life/gsrand/Release/readme.txt

 After the maps are generated, you are asked if you want to copy the randomized maps to a folder.
 Select the 'copy' option so that you can easily pack up the files to send to your buddies or your fast-dl server.
-If you have 7za.exe in the same folder as gsrand.exe then the program will give you additional options to 7zip everything instead of just copying to a folder.
+If you have 7za.exe in the same folder as gsrand.exe then you will get additional options for compressing everything into a 7zip archive.

 You can download 7za.exe here: http://www.7-zip.org/download.html
-Make sure you download the "7-Zip Command Line Version".
+(Make sure you download the "7-Zip Command Line Version")

+You might also want to limit non-default content so that players don't have to spend a lot of time downloading on every level change.
+With my 10Mbps upload speed, it took about 3-5 minutes for a single player to join my server.
+Each of my map RES files had about 200 to 300 items in it.

 -------------------------- Content Selection --------------------------